FHantke/brave-browser-wiki/PR-Builder-overview.md

 - Creates an instance of the `brave-browser` check

 Besides the checks done by our Jenkins job, there are some additional checks done via Travis:
-- JavaScript lint / unit tests
+- JavaScript lint and unit tests
 - security checks
 - Python lint (pep8)